 For every legit work from home job online there's probably a dozen scams.

-And any one of us can fall victim to the deceit and cunning of the skilled scammers if we’re caught off guard.
+Because the truth is, any one of us can fall victim to the deceit and cunning of the skilled scammers if we're caught off guard.

 Some work from home scams promise you enormous online incomes with little or no work required,